Commercial Projects

 Too few residents have the financial capacity to shop at the facilities regularly.

 Owners of Kisumu shopping malls have been struggling with slowing consumer spending and store closures by tenants.
-But the investors are now facing another huge problem: oversupply of malls.
+But the investors are now facing another huge problem: the oversupply of malls.

-After several years of mall building spree, Kisumu retail space market is now oversupplied by at least 200,000 square feet – with additional space coming up in the city, according to Cytonn’s 2018 Kenya Retail Sector Report.
+After several years of mall building spree, the Kisumu retail space market is now oversupplied by at least 200,000 square feet – with additional space coming up in the city, according to Cytonn’s 2018 Kenya Retail Sector Report.

 This has turned some shopping malls into a retail nightmare as traders vacate the facilities in droves citing poor business and high rents that undermine their profitability.

-People familiar with the local economy reckon that shopping malls have been experiencing low traffic especially during weekdays mainly because residents of the city are yet to embrace the emerging mall-going culture.
+People familiar with the local economy reckon that shopping malls have been experiencing low traffic, especially during weekdays mainly because residents of the city are yet to embrace the emerging mall-going culture.

 It is also believed that there is low circulation of money in Kisumu unlike in other major towns, a situation that undermines business growth.